jwiegley/johnwiegley/drafts/self-shell.md

 I think that saying, "religion is about morality", is the same as saying, "playing the violin is about proper fingering and posture".

+# Text

+Deep in the riven heart
+flows such molten heat

+that the cup of thought
+bears no drop to keep.

+# Text

+Nothing pains me more about this life than that love is barred entry from all the places that eyes are closed sometimes that hearts are hard sometimes.